isaacvando/gob/README.md

 I think this idea could be very useful for shell scripting because of the ability to easily compose programs directly on the command line.
 I have not explored it much however, and right now practical benefits are limited by Gob's very small feature set.

 ### Defs
 Gob programs consist of any number of definitions followed by the body of the program.
-Defs are useful for readability and easily implementation recursion.
+Defs are useful for readability and easily implementing recursion.
 When a def is referenced in the body of the program, the reference to the def is replaced by its contents.
 For example, factorial can be implemented like this:
 ```
 # examples/factorialDefs.gob
 fact: 1 - isZero [drop] [dup dig * swap fact] branch apply